fread-ink/fread-userland/README.md

 The rest of this guide assumes that you're working inside of this virtual machine.

-For the rest of this guide make sure you're NEVER working in the vagrant dir (/vagrant) since that directory does not support hard links.
+For the rest of this guide make sure you're NEVER working in the vagrant dir (/vagrant) since that directory does not support hardlinks.

-# Setting up a cross-compile environment
+# Setting up a qemu arm chroot

-Instead of using a traditional cross-compile toolchain we'll simply start with a minimal ARM Debian Jessie running using a so-called qemu-user-static chroot.
-A qemu-user-static chroot allows you to chroot into an ARM system on a normal x86 system with QEMU transparently handling emulation.
-This makes it easy to cross-compile Debian packages using the existing and familiar apt tools.
+This guide uses the qemu-user-static chroot which allows you to chroot into an ARM system on a normal x86 system with QEMU transparently handling emulation.
+This makes it easy to work on the userland as if you were on an ARM system.

-To download and install the chroot environment run:
+To download and install the minimal userland run:

 ```
 cd ~/